 Short-term Care Quality

-This nursing home also fared very well in the area of short-term care, where it received a grade of A-.
-Not many nursing homes received a better grade in this category.
-In our short-term care grade, we endeavor to craft a meaningful barometer for rehabilitation services.
-In doing so, we analyze the facility's offerings of skilled nursing services, including both registered nurses and physical therapy, as well as respiratory therapy.
-Fortunately, it appear that this nursing home has registered nurses on staff.
-Not all facilities employs these types of nurses.
-On the other hand, according to the data this nursing home provided, they do not appear to employ physical therapists.
-The final metric we considered in this category is the number of patients who were able to leave the facility and return to the community.
-We found that 5.4 percent of this nursing home's residents returned home.
+In the last area, we gave this nursing home a grade of A+ for its short-term care rating.
+This wrapped up a first-rate profile.
+Short-term care scores are vital for residents seeking rehabilitation.
+Rehabilitation typically utilizes additional highly-skilled nursing.
+Skilled nursing includes a broad spectrum of services, ranging from registered nurses to physical and speech therapists, as well as other types of therapy.
+Fortunately, it looks like this facility employs registered nurses.
+Not all nursing homes employs these types of nurses.
+However, based on the data they provided, they do not appear to employ physical therapists.
+The last statistic we assessed in this category is the number of patients who were able to leave the facility and return to the community.
+We found that 5.4 percent of this nursing home's patients returned home.

 Rating Over Time